Criticism of Wikipedia: Anti-Israel bias

 In December 2024, Wikipedia's arbitration committee took action against editors who participated in canvassing in the Israel-Palestine topic area.
 This included the use of social media platforms such as Discord, and some participants described their group as an "instrument of the Gaza war for the elimination of Israel."

 In August 2025, the United States House Committee on Oversight and Government Reform launched an investigation regarding the alleged perpetuation of anti-Israel bias on Wikipedia.

+In November 2025, and again in May 2026, Dr. Shlomit Aharoni Lir of the University of Haifa claimed that the group Tech for Palestine has a monopoly over editing sensitive entries about Israel, Palestine, and Zionism, coordinating its actions through Discord.
+Aharoni Lir gathered evidence of what she claims are biases, manipulations, distortions and lies into a website called WikiBiases.

 Institutional bias

 Wikipedia has been criticized for reflecting the bias and influence of media that are seen as reliable due to their dominance, and for being a site of conflict between entrenched or special institutional interests.
 Public relations firms and interest lobbies, corporate, political and otherwise, have been accused of working systemically to distort Wikipedia's articles in their respective interests.

 Firearms-related articles

 Wikipedia has been criticized for issues related to bias in firearms-related articles.
 According to critics, systematic bias arises from the tendency of the editors most active in maintaining firearms-related articles to also be gun enthusiasts, and firearms-related articles are dominated by technical information while issues of the social impact and regulation of firearms are relegated to separate articles.
 Communications were facilitated by a "WikiProject," called "WikiProject Firearms", an on-wiki group of editors with a common interest.
 The alleged pro-gun bias drew increased attention after the Stoneman Douglas High School shooting in Parkland, Florida, in February 2018.
 The Wikimedia Foundation defended itself from allegations of being host to opinion-influencing campaigns of pro-gun groups, saying that the contents are always being updated and improved.